 Provide the minimum number of students that the State determines are necessary to be included to carry out the requirements of any provisions under Title I, Part A of the ESEA that require disaggregation of information by each subgroup of students for accountability purposes.

-SD DOE has long used and will continue to use an n size of 10 for both public reporting and for accountability determinations.
-This n size will apply to all students, each subgroup, and the two super subgroups described above.
+SD DOE has long used and will continue to use an N size of 10 for both public reporting and for accountability determinations.
+This N size will apply to all students and each subgroup.
 This approach has been accepted for years in the state, as it allows for inclusion of many small schools.
 Using a number larger than 10 would exclude a large number of schools from accountability and would decrease transparency in the state.

-For indicators that aggregate multiple years’ worth of data (Student Achievement and English Language Proficiency), SD DOE will apply an n size of 10 over the years used for the indicator, rather than an n size of 10 for each individual year.